Individual Matters

 “I’m bored.”
 We’ve all heard this complaint from children.
 What do these words mean, and what’s a helpful response?

-But regardless of its cause, occasional boredom is not a bad thing.
-In fact, for children whose minds are developing, it may be especially healthy and rewarding.
+However, regardless of its cause, occasional boredom is not a bad thing.
+In fact, it may be especially healthy and rewarding for children whose minds are developing.

 For one thing, taking a break from an information-overloaded world may be beneficial to mental health.
 Also, being bored provides an opportunity to wonder and daydream – a sort of “call to adventure” that fosters curiosity and inspires new ideas.
 Studies have shown that daydreaming can lead to increased creativity by stimulating divergent or “outside the box” thinking.
 Finally, managing boredom may help children develop important executive functioning skills (planning, organization, focus, self-control).
 Rather than relying upon external stimuli to keep them occupied, they get an opportunity to explore their own interests, set personal “goals”, and experiment with ways to pursue them.